tomdu3/course-hub/README.md

 ## Description of the Project

-Tom's Course Hub is a static website designed to showcase and promote online courses.
+Tom's Course Hub is a static website designed as a mockup of a webpage to showcase and promote online courses.
 The website provides information about various courses, categories, and testimonials from students.
 It also includes a subscription form for users to receive updates on new courses.
 The website is built using HTML, Tailwind CSS, and JavaScript, with a focus on responsive design and user-friendly navigation.

 The website features a hero section with a gradient background, a glowing circle effect, and a search bar for users to find courses.
 It also includes sections for featured courses, top categories, testimonials, and a subscription form.
 The footer contains links to different sections of the website, social media icons, and copyright information.